dougeby/IntuneDocs/InTuneDocs/Understand/get-started-with-a-30-day-trial-of-microsoft-intune-step-2.md

 ---

-# Step 2: Add users to your 30-day evaluation of Microsoft Intune
+# Add users to your 30-day evaluation of Microsoft Intune
 Now that you have set up your account, you'll use either the **New Users** wizard to add individual user accounts to Intune, or the **Bulk add users** wizard to add users in bulk (see the instructions in this section).
 Before you get started, it's important that you understand how Intune handles administrator accounts.

 A tenant administrator  uses the Office 365 admin center to add  users to the Microsoft Intune **Users Group**.
 Adding users to the  **Users Group** assigns Intune subscription licenses to users and is also how you make those users to show up in the Microsoft Intune administration console.